dxk613/capstone_project/README.md

 ## Next Steps

 For the following next steps, I plan to examine and select additional columns that were not utilized in the modeling process, collect more data, and observe any potential changes in modeling performances.
+I also plan to seek ways to make the streamlit app for predicting homelessness more user-friendly.